 The key to attracting prospects and customers is to fully understand your audience and cater for their needs.
 It's a customer-centric approach.
 Focusing on your “personas” should be at the heart of your inbound strategy.
 We call it the "give-get" model, where you provide people with something of extreme value.
 Once you have provided this, you ask for what you would like in return.
 This creates authority and trust with people at all stages of the buyer's journey.

 How do you go about this?
 Well, you need to start by mapping personas.
 Personas are your ideal customers.
 You need to build profiles for key personas, including age range, job title and role responsibilities, whilst telling their story and exploring their likely goals, challenges and pain points.

-Mapping each persona's pain points is crucial, as providing solutions to persona pain points with relevant content, will help turn visitors into leads, leads into customers, and (eventually) customers into to promoters.
+Mapping each persona's pain points is crucial, as providing solutions to persona pain points with relevant content, will help turn visitors into leads, leads into customers, and (eventually) customers into promoters.
 This is inbound marketing, and this inbound methodology example from our friends at Hubspot, demonstrates the lead generation and customer conversion process: